Why did NFL file a grievance vs. union this week? Sources explain league’s latest ‘warning shot’

 Rodgers tore his Achilles four snaps into his New York Jets debut, while playing at home on MetLife Stadium’s turf.
 The stadium installed new turf this offseason.
 And Rodgers’ injury came a day after Dobbins’ Achilles tear on Baltimore’s grass field.
 Both injuries came after tackles went awry rather than via non-contact injuries that are sometimes more directly attributed to field surfaces.

 Nonetheless, players including Green Bay Packers offensive tackle David Bakhtiari and Jets wide receiver Randall Cobb were among the chorus railing against the NFL’s turf after Rodgers’ injury.
-Two days later, the union tweeted a statement from Lloyd Howell, who in June became their first new executive director in 14 years.
+Two days later, the union tweeted a statement from Lloyd Howell, who in June became its first new executive director in 14 years.

-“Moving all stadium fields to high quality natural grass surfaces is the easiest decision the NFL can make…” Howell’s statement said, in part.
+“Moving all stadium fields to high quality natural grass surfaces is the easiest decision the NFL can make …” Howell’s statement said, in part.
 “While we know there is an investment to making this change, there is a bigger cost to everyone in our business if we keep losing our best players to unnecessary injuries.

 “This is worth the investment and it simply needs to change now.”